CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 # Troubleshooting

-## Problem: No AppEngine Instance Available for Plugin Assignment
+## Problem: Cannot Activate Background Processing in CompuTec AppEngine

-In some CompuTec AppEngine installations, administrators may notice that no CompuTec AppEngine instances are available, even though plugins have been successfully installed.
-As a result, plugins cannot be assigned to any CompuTec AppEngine instance.
+In some CompuTec AppEngine installations, administrators may encounter an issue where **Background Processing** cannot be activated for a company.
+When attempting to enable it, the activation fails and you can see an error.

     ![System error](..\media\troubleshooting\2026-03-11_13-15-52.png)

-You may see one or more of the following symptoms:

-- Plugins install successfully but cannot be linked to any CompuTec AppEngine instance.
-- Background Processing cannot be activated for the CompuTec AppEngine company.
-- The activation process shows an error message without creating the instance.
-- The CompuTec AppEngine log file contains an error similar to: ``Invalid number: not a valid number string '###_SEVTVALIDCK####'``
+You may also see that the **CompuTec AppEngine log file** contains an error similar to: ``Invalid number: not a valid number string '###_SEVTVALIDCK####'``

-This issue is usually caused by custom code in ``SBO_SP_POSTTRANSACTIONNOTICE``, which blocks the CompuTec AppEngine activation process.
-Because the activation does not complete successfully, the CompuTec AppEngine plugin cannot be linked correctly to the CompuTec AppEngine instance.
+This issue is usually caused by incorrect custom code in ``SBO_SP_POSTTRANSACTIONNOTICE``, which blocks the CompuTec AppEngine configuration process.

 ### Solution